-IBM publishes the z/VM V5.4 documentation in an information center using the IBM Eclipse Help System framework.
-The content of the z/VM V5.4 Information Center (information for the z/VM base and optional features) is identical to that in the traditional IBM BookManager and Adobe PDF formats; however, the presentation might differ to some degree.
+IBM publishes the z/VM V6.1 documentation in an information center using the IBM Eclipse Help System framework.
+The z/VM V6R1 Information Center includes information for the z/VM base product and optional features, the prerequisite IBM products, and some optional IBM products and facilities.
+The content of the information center is identical to that in the traditional IBM BookManager and Adobe PDF formats; however, the presentation might differ to some degree.